Randomized versions of Mazur lemma and Krein-Smulian theorem: A randomized version of Mazur lemma

-Then, from now on, for any subset $K$ which is $L^0$-convex and with the relative countable concatenation property, we will denote the topological closure by $\overline{K}$ without specifying whether the topology is either weak or strong.
+Then, from now on, provided that $E$ has sum which preserves the relative stability or, more particularly, if $E$ is stable, for any $L^0$-convex subset $K$ is relatively stable, we will denote the topological closure by $\overline{K}$ without specifying whether the topology is either weak, stably weak or strong.